Brison Park

 About the Location

-Brison Park was originally known as Dexter Park before being renamed in 1980 to honor Fred Brison, who served as Mayor Pro Tem of College Station from 1971-1974.
-He was also a faculty member of Texas A&M's Department of Horticultural Sciences for 43 years.
+Before becoming the serene space we know today, Brison Park was called Dexter Park.
+In 1980, it was renamed to honor Fred Brison, who not only served as Mayor Pro Tem of College Station from 1971-1974 but also dedicated 43 years of his life to Texas A&M's Department of Horticultural Sciences.
+A significant contribution to the community.

 All Features & Facilities